 I instinctively backed away as the rest of my family moved closer.
 An oversized worm, it was wrapped around the lady's arm like a decorative greenish-gray bracelet.
 It had a body with brown and yellow patches, and I thought they might reveal a hidden picture.
 Everyone in the family was commenting on how smooth it was, but my hand was frozen at my side.

 The snake's keeper began to give us more information about the snake, like its native habitat and diet.
 Through it all, the snake's calmness amazed me, as did the caress that was given bravely from my family to the snake and stood so close to it.
-With regret, I thought about how sad it was for $\frac{\text{people}}{7}$ to give so much affection to something that couldn't return the feeling.
+With regret, I thought $\frac{6}{100}$ about how sad it was for people to give so much affection $\frac{7}{7}$ to something that couldn't return the feeling.

-At that moment, the snake slowly opened its eyes, which shone $\frac{\text{big and clear, from}}{8}$ its scaly face.
-[D] Head slightly raised, it $\underline{\text{looked at}}$ me without wavering, like a lawyer questioning a witness.
+At that moment, the snake slowly opened its eyes,

+which shone $\underline{\text{big and clear, from}}{8}$ its scaly face.
+[D] Head slightly raised, it looked at me without wavering, like a $\frac{9}{9}$ lawyer questioning a witness.
+10 the family to touch.C.
+Deleted, because it presents the narrator in a way that's different from how the narrator is shown in unpleasant experience.